-A reduction was reported in the lost time incident frequency rate (LTIFR) of employees and contractors.
-GEB's leaders are responsible for caring for their employees, for performing reviews and improvement actions with their contractors, and for strengthening OSH functions in high-risk areas (MORC).

-Carry out the OSHMS assessment at all the $\bigcirc$ subsidiaries, which serves as input to define the annual OSH work plan.

-The ISO 45001:2018 certification follow-up audit performed by Bureau Veritas Quality International reported positive results, highlighting the definition and application of detailed control criteria for critical contractors in connection with HSE (Health, Safety & Environment).
-The audit did not report any non-conformities.

-Implementation of programs that promote healthy habits, lifestyles and the comprehensive well-being of GEB's direct employees.
+- A reduction was reported in the lost time incident frequency rate (LTIFR) of employees and contractors.
+GEB's leaders are responsible for caring for their employees, for performing reviews and improvement actions with their contractors, and for strengthening OSH functions in high-risk areas (MORC). - Carry out the OSHMS assessment at all the subsidiaries, which serves as input to define the annual OSH work plan. - The ISO 45001:2018 certification follow-up audit performed by Bureau Veritas Quality International reported positive results, highlighting the definition and application of detailed control criteria for critical contractors in connection with HSE (Health, Safety & Environment).
+The audit did not report any non-conformities. - Implementation of programs that promote healthy habits, lifestyles and the comprehensive well-being of GEB's direct employees.

-- 10% increase in the perceptions of GEB $\mathbf{O}$ direct employees regarding the maturity of occupational safety and health management compared to 2021. - $\bigcirc$ 90% fulfillment of the proactive performance indicator, with increased coverage and included verification of the quality of the proactive practices.
+- 10% increase in the perceptions of GEB direct employees regarding the maturity of occupational safety and health management compared to 2021. - 90% fulfillment of the proactive performance indicator, with increased coverage and included verification of the quality of the proactive practices. - 100% of employees and 100% of contractors received training on Occupational Safety and Health topics. - 100% of workers are represented in the occupational safety and health committees.

-Guatemala and Brazil.

-100% of employees and 100% of contractors $\mathbf{O}$ received training on Occupational Safety and Health topics.

-100% of workers are represented in the occupational safety and health committees.

-Five years with no fatal work accidents

-in all the operations in Colombia, Peru,
+Five years with no fatal work accidents in all the operations in Colombia Peru in all the operations in Colombia, Peru, Guatemala and Brazil.